Business Tips: Handling conflict and angry calls

 First, start with goodwill and respect.
 You are not the enemy—show this (unless you want to be the enemy.
 Remember, in a hostile situation, expectations are low.

 If the IRS returns a phone call, what do you do?
 Jump all over that person?
 No. This is another human being at the other end of the line.
 Thank the person for calling.
 Address the person by name, and let him or her know you are going to give undivided attention.
 "Thanks for returning my call, Mr. Jones.
 May I call you Paul?
 Let me (shut off the TV, close this file, close my door, turn the radio off—whatever), so we can talk.
 Just don’t fake this.
-You have to realize when someone from IRS calls you, that person may actuall be trying to help you—it’s less effort for them simply to seize your assets than to take a verbal pummeling from you.
+You have to realize when someone from IRS calls you, that person may actually be trying to help you—it’s less effort for them simply to seize your assets than to take a verbal pummeling from you.

-If it is an angry customer, fine—you get paid to handle such calls whether you work in Customer Service or not.
-Think of each such call as an opportunity to turn an enemy into a friend, and be glad for it.
-Just don’t try to fake this attitude.
-People can spot a phoney (no pun intended), and phoniness will hurt you.
 If you have to write a note like "My callers are all potential friends and allies" by your phone, do so.
 If this is a face-to-face situation, you may have to interrupt the person and say, "I want you to know that I want to make this right for you.
 I’m on your side.
 Now, what is the problem in a nutshell?"
 You can catch more bees with honey than with vinegar—let the sweet side of you show right away.
 Smiling isn’t always appropriate, but it usually is.

 If you are the one doing the calling, say, "I know you are busy and I’m probably interrupting you.
 Is now OK to talk?"
 If you want this person’s attention, don’t call just before lunch or just before quitting time—that’s disrespectful and mean.
 If someone calls you at such a time, you may have to say, "Let me get the really short version for now.
 Can I call you back at 10 AM tomorrow?"
 Then make sure you make that call at 10AM.
 Not 10:01 AM.